merlinscholz/lockdoc-tools/manuals/README.txt

 ====

 - For a detailed guide on how to build FAIL*, pls look at the respective README in the FAIL* repository.
 - FAIL* requires an ag++ to be installed.
-First, check if it already present.
+First, check if it is already present.
 Otherwise, try either the current version 2.2 or the nightly build
   Both are available at http://aspectc.org/Download.php.
 - Checkout the FAIL* repo from our project, and use branch lockdebugging
 - Building FAIL*